TianyuQ/psel_jax/README.md

 </div>

 # LQRax
-LQRax is [JAX](https://github.com/jax-ml/jax)-enabled continuous-time Riccati equation solver for LQR problems.
+LQRax is a GPU-friendly, auto-differentiable solver for continuous-time Riccati equations and LQR problems, enabled by [JAX](https://github.com/jax-ml/jax).

 - It accelerates numerical simulation through JAX's [`scan`](https://docs.jax.dev/en/latest/_autosummary/jax.lax.scan.html) mechanism;
-- It allows rapid prototyping of iterative LQR (iLQR) for nonlinear control by supporting [auto-differentiation](https://docs.jax.dev/en/latest/automatic-differentiation.html) on the loss function and dynamics;
+- It enables rapid prototyping of single-agent and multi-agent nonlinear control algorithms, with [auto-differentiation](https://docs.jax.dev/en/latest/automatic-differentiation.html) support on the loss function and dynamics;
-- It also enables batch-based large-scale optimal control using JAX's [`vmap`](https://docs.jax.dev/en/latest/_autosummary/jax.vmap.html) mechanism.
+- It enables batch-based large-scale optimal control on GPUs using JAX's [`vmap`](https://docs.jax.dev/en/latest/_autosummary/jax.vmap.html) mechanism.
+- All the operations, including trajectory simulation and control synthesis, are backward-differentiable.

 *This repo is currently under active development.*